 Okay.
 Okay.
 So maybe cabbage in general doesn’t exactly conjure visions of sugar plums dancing in your head.
 But please, dear readers, I implore you to trust me on this.
 Because THIS is a game changing side dish // condiment // salad upping ingredient.

 The epitome of an easy and totally unfussy dish.
-With an irresistible punchy purple-red hue that will add a whole other color dimension and visual vibrancy to your food.
+With an irresistible punchy purple-red hue that will add a whole other level of color dimension + visual vibrancy to your food.

-Unlike sauerkraut that is fermented for sometimes weeks at a time, this is a fresh & quick-pickled preparation that can be ready in just a few hours’ time and stored in the fridge for a week or more.
+This is a fresh & quick-pickled preparation that can be ready in just a few hours’ time + stored in the fridge for a week (or more).
 This quick treatment leaves the thinly shredded cabbage with that signature tangy taste while keeping its crunchy texture intact.

 So let’s talk about the taste.
 Pickled cabbage, if you haven’t yet tried it and fallen head over heels for it, may not seem like a thing that you need in your life.
 But let me just tell you that you do, you absolutely DO!
 It elevates the flavor game to entirely new levels.
 It’s not limp or overpowering in taste or texture, it’s just that little lift that provides a bit of brightness in every bite.